• Skip to primary navigation

 • Caramel will develop consistent bubbles and will thicken up a bit.
 Stir occasionally.

 • Check caramel at 7 minutes, if it's thickened a bit, then take it off heat source, if not cook for 2 more minuets.
-Add 1 teaspoon vanilla extract and 2 teaspoon peanut butter powder, then serve or pour into a glass bottle and refrigerate to save for later.
+Add 1 teaspoon vanilla extract and 2 teaspoons peanut butter powder, then serve or pour into a glass bottle and refrigerate to save for later.

 • Dip apples, graham crackers, and other treats into this caramel sauce.